 - Avoid watering immediately before or after mowing.

-- Mow in the morning or afternoon.
+- Mow the lawn in the morning or afternoon.

 Avoid the hottest times of day to minimise lawn stress.